rsksmart/precompiled-abis/readme.md

 <img src="./RSK_Logo_RGB_300dpi.png" alt="logo" height="200" />

-# Welcome to the pre-compiled ABIs from RSK repository.
+# Welcome to the precompiled ABIs from RSK.

-This repository contains the pre-compiled contracts used by RSK, and was created to be used via npm.
+Here you will find the ABIs for the existing precompiled contracts in RSK.
+You will also get their addresses and a builder to use it with web3js.

 # Version